40+ Books About Paris You MUST Read Before Visiting France

 All The Light We Cannot See by Antony Doerr

 Though not strictly set just in Paris, I’m not sure I can adequately describe the beauty of the prose in ‘All The Light We Cannot See’.
 After all, this is the kind of novel which will intrigue and surprise you in equal measure.
-Set between the walled city of Saint-Malo in Brittany and the City of Light at the height of WWII, the book one a Pulitzer Prize in 2015.
+Set between the walled city of Saint-Malo in Brittany and the City of Light at the height of WWII, the book won a Pulitzer Prize in 2015.
 So if you choose to read just one book about Paris, make it this one!

 “Open your eyes and see what you can with them before they close forever.”